 Second Wind meets 8 times a year on the 2nd Tuesday at 1:00pm.
 We are a fellowship group that meets for a snack, dessert and a program led by various speakers.
 Anyone is welcome, especially retirees and seniors.

 Fun Over 50

-This is a fellowship group for anyone over the age of 50 who is single.
-The purpose of the group is to give singles the opportunity to enjoy meals out, movies, concerts, plays, etc., with others who have similar interests.
+A fellowship group for single individuals age 50+, to give singles the opportunity to enjoy meals out, movies, concerts, plays, etc., with others who have similar interests.
 We do not meet on any set day or at any set time.
 We take advantage of activities as the opportunity arises.
 Some things we have done in the past are Canton Symphony Orchestra concerts, Players Guild of Canton productions, VOCI concerts, Academy Award nominated movies at the Palace Theater, Concerts at Blossom Music Center, productions at Porthouse Theater, brunch at Arrowhead, and local high school plays just to name a few.
 Our members are always open to ideas for activities, and we always welcome new members.